ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week13 Ethics.md

 > In this scenario, I must decide whether or not to address another person's concerning behavior, when it may be simply a matter of their conscience.
 If I am going to, there is still the tension between keeping it private and seeking guidance on how to address it.
 The fact that the individual in question is a respected pastor of my church makes the situation even more sticky, because I am speaking as someone under his spiritual authority.

 ## ✨Personal Choice:
 > I would personally choose to abide by option 1: leaving the issue to the Pastor's conscience.
 Unless it is going to bug me or I won't be able to mentally rest unless I understand, I don't believe the Spirit will convict him if his conscience isn't clear.
 I think that a person's personal giving to the church is between them and God, and it is not my place to judge their decisions.
-If I will be tempted to judge him until I understand, then I should choose option 2, but otherwise, option 1 would be my picka
+If I will be tempted to judge him until I understand, then I should choose option 2, but otherwise, option 1 would be my pick.